Marcin511/HorusTask/README.md

 -Implement method getBlock(); which return a list of box;
 -Implement method from Structure interface inside Wall class;
 -Create unit tests for testing methods in Wall class;
--One of the tests don't pass and I coudn't find solution.
-I try assertEquals() method but actual and expected list even they have the same elements, but they have diffrent address in memory.